Jeach/xds/README.md

 All models have a "named" set of properties where each property consists of a type and value.
 In addition, meta-data provides additional information for the model and for properties (ie: indexing and enhabced string support, etc).
 When creating models, you can also define default values for each data type.
+All model references are made via ID references.
+It is also very easy to associate a collection of references.

 The simplistic approach here basically illiminates boilerplate code (DAO's and DTO's, etc).